African Violet Leaves Curling Causes and Solution

 A good way to do this is to put the plant in a bowl of water for 10 minutes and then pour out the water if there is still some leftover in the bottom of the bowl after 10 minutes.
 This will help you solve the problem of why are my African violet leaves curling up.
 If there isn't any water leftover, then wait until there is before watering African violet again!
 If you notice that your African violet has been getting too much water lately, try giving it less frequent deep watering instead of daily light sprinkling.

 1. Check the drainage of your pot because sometimes this can be an issue as well!
-You want at least 1/4 inch space between where soil meets pot—if there isn't enough drainage space, then add more rocks or something similar so that air may flow through freely without being blocked by soil or other material that could cause clogs over time (this can lead
+You want at least 1/4 inch space between where soil meets pot—if there isn't enough drainage space, then add more rocks or something similar so that air may flow through freely without being blocked by soil or other material that could cause clogs over time.
+By using Self watering planter for African violet you can solve problem of overwatering or underwatering which cause curling in leaves.

 African Violet Leaves Curling After Repotting: